-If you're facing divorce and you're a parent, there's probably one big issue on your mind - how will the court decides who gets child custody?
+If you’re facing and you’re a parent, there’s probably one big issue on your mind – how will the court decides who gets child custody?

 A lot of people mistakenly believe that moms will always get custody, but this isn’t true.
 There’s no preferred gender in Florida law.
 Instead, the court looks at a variety of factors to create an arrangement that is in the best interests of the child at issue.